How to launch a new product in 7 simple steps

 You can try scaling up your servers if you’re aware of how much traffic your site can support, and if you know what time shoppers are expected.
 But what do you do if the email campaign you just sent out brings sudden spikes of interested customers?
 Can you scale up quickly enough if an influencer's post draws shoppers immediately to your site?

-If you can answer these 5 questions, whether you’re releasing a new cosmetics collection, a limited-edition collectible, or collaborating with an influencer, you’re well on your way to creating a smooth and fair product launch.
-Provide the website experience your shoppers deserve on the big day.
+Whether you’re releasing a new cosmetics collection, a limited-edition collectible, or collaborating with an influencer, if you can answer these 7 questions on your product launch checklist, you’re well on your way to creating a smooth and fair website experience your shoppers deserve on the big day.